Family Food on the Table

 Notes

-Thyme: If you don’t have any fresh thyme, you could use dried thyme or substitute some Italian seasoning, basil or oregano.
+Thyme: If you don’t have any fresh thyme, you can use dried thyme or substitute some Italian seasoning, basil or oregano for a little herby flavor.

 Video